 The Hero Foods: Chicken, cucumbers, and garlic

 For a quick dinner on a busy weeknight, try this eggplant and almond butter tofu rice bowl recipe from Minimalist Baker.
-Though it's vegetarian-friendly, the protein-rich grilled tofu and eggplant (a good source of fiber and vitamin B6) make it a great option for meat eaters as well.
+Though it's vegetarian-friendly, the protein-rich grilled tofu and eggplant (a good source of fiber and vitamin B6) makes it a great option for meat-eaters as well.